lduboeuf/grunt-spapp-generator/README.md

 spapp-generator is a grunt plugin intended to ease app developpement with [spapp](https://github.com/c-smile/spapp) micro MVC library .

-It allows you to create boilerplate code by creating required html, js, css files and add corresponding declarations in index.html and css files.
+It allows you to:
+  - create boilerplate code by creating a template and add corresponding declaration in index.html.

-For production, it allows you also to put inline every templates into declared sections.
+  - extract styles and scripts from templates and concatenate them in a file

 ## Getting Started
 This plugin requires Grunt `~0.4.5`